Palcohol will be made in two different formulations, a Beverage Formulation (ingestible) and an Industrial Formulation

 Unfortunately, the media coverage has focused on the perceived negative aspects of powdered alcohol as a result of ignorance about the product.
 Remember, no one has ever tried Palcohol so all the criticisms are just speculation.
-We believe that powdered alcohol is actually safer than liquid alcohol.
-Some of the inaccurate statements are:
+Following are some of the concerns.

 1. People will snort it and get drunk.

-Not true.
-It's painful to snort due to the alcohol.
+Listen, people can snort black pepper....so do we ban it?
+No, just because a few goofballs use a product irresponsibly doesn't mean you ban it.
+But even the goofballs won't snort Palcohol due to the pain the alcohol would cause.
+It really burns.
+Imagine sniffing liquid vodka.
 Second, it's impractical.
 It takes approximately 60 minutes to snort the equivalent of one shot of vodka.
 Why would anyone do that when they can do a shot of liquid vodka in two seconds?

 2. Powdered alcohol will make it easier to sneak into venues.

 3. It will be easier to spike a drink.

 Not true.
 Palcohol does not dissolve instantly in liquid and would take over a minute of stirring to dissolve the equivalent of one shot of alcohol into a drink when one can spike a drink with liquid alcohol in about three seconds.
 Please view the video for a demonstration.

 4. Kids will get a hold of it easier.